-do not know how subjects processed this information, nor do we know their beliefs about the rationality of others.
+ity of others.
 Both of these factors introduce uncertainty in the environment.

-Table 1 presents features of the experimental sessions, including parameters, number of independent sessions in each treatment, whether the mechanism is supermodular in that treatment and equilibrium prices and quantities.
-Overall, 27 independent computerized sessions were conducted in the RCGD lab at the University of Michigan from April to July, 2001, and in April 2003.
+Table 1 presents features of the experimental sessions, including parameters, number of independent sessions in each treatment, whether the mechanism is supermodular in that treatment, and equilibrium prices and quantities.
+Overall, 27 independent computerized sessions were conducted in the Research Center for Group Dynamics (RCGD) lab at the University of Michigan from April to July 2001, and in April 2003.
 We used zTree to program our experiments.
 Our subjects were students from the University of Michigan.
 No subject was used in more than one session, yielding 324 subjects.
-Each session lasted approximately one-and-a-half hours.
-The exchange rate for all treatments was one dollar for 4250 points.
-The average earning was \$22.82.
-Experimental instructions are included in Appendix B. Data are available from the authors upon request.
+Each session lasted approximately one-and-ahalf hours.
+The exchange rate for all treatments was one dollar for 4,250 points.
+The average earnings was \$22.82.
+Data are available from the authors upon request.